O-Despo/Code-CO-OP-21-22/notes/10-13-21-First_Meeting.md

 4. Robotics/DIY Hardware: Working to create moving machines using Micro Controllers and Low Level Languages
 5. AI/ML: Using what ever languages we learn to program AIs
 6. Game Programing: Building games with C++ and or Python
-7. Scripting/automation: Automating repetitive tasks or really becoming a power user
+7. Scripting/automation: Automating repetitive tasks and really becoming a power user
 8. Linux: Learning about the BASH terminal and Linux Sub System
 9. Low level Programing: Programing in languages like C++ and C for low level activities.